Kayvon Thibodeaux: 2022

 Thibodeaux was selected fifth overall by the New York Giants in the 2022 NFL Draft.
-Thibodeax suffered a sprained MCL in Week 2 of the preseason against the Cincinnati Bengals.
+Thibodeaux suffered a sprained MCL in week 2 of the preseason against the Cincinnati Bengals.

-Thibodeaux made his NFL debut against the Dallas Cowboys in Week 3, where he had one tackle in the 23-16 loss.
-In Week 6 against the Baltimore Ravens, Thibodeaux had his first career sack, forcing a game-winning fumble by quarterback Lamar Jackson in the fourth quarter during the 24-20 win.
+Thibodeaux made his NFL debut against the Dallas Cowboys in week 3, where he had one tackle in the 23–16 loss.
+In week 6 against the Baltimore Ravens, Thibodeaux had his first career sack, forcing a game-winning fumble by quarterback Lamar Jackson in the fourth quarter during the 24–20 win.
 On December 18, 2022, against the Washington Commanders, Thibodeaux completed a forced fumble and recovery for his first career touchdown.
-His performance earned him the NFC Defensive Player of the Week for Week 15.
+His performance earned him the NFC Defensive Player of the Week for week 15.

-In Week 17, Thibodeaux sacked Colts quarterback Nick Foles.
+In week 17, Thibodeaux sacked Colts quarterback Nick Foles.
 Despite Foles writhing on the ground with a rib injury, Thibodeaux could be seen celebrating the sack by pretending to make snow angels.
 As Foles was being carted off the field, Thibodeaux could be seen mimicking Foles "going to sleep."
-Although he was not penalized or fined, Thibodeaux's celebration was widely criticized by fans, analysts and Colts players as disrespectful and unsportsmanlike.
+Despite being neither flagged nor fined, fans, analysts and Colts players widely criticized Thibodeaux's celebration as disrespectful and unsportsmanlike.

 He started and appeared in 14 games as a rookie.
 He finished with four sacks, 49 total tackles, five passes defended, and two forced fumbles.
 He was named to the 2022 PFWA All-Rookie Team.

+2023

+In week 8 against the New York Jets, Thibodeaux recorded three sacks, a forced fumble, and nine tackles in the 13–10 loss in overtime.

+During a week 14 game against the Green Bay Packers, Thibodeaux recorded a forced fumble on Packers quarterback Jordan Love.

+In his second season, Thibodeaux finished with 11.5 sacks, three forced fumbles, four pass deflections, and a fumble recovery.

+2024

+Thibodeaux suffered a wrist injury that required surgery in week 5 of the 2024 season and was placed on injured reserve on October 12, 2024.
+He was activated on November 23.

+In a week 17 game against the Colts, Thibodeaux recorded a strip sack of quarterback Joe Flacco.
+The ball was recovered by the Giants, allowing them to run down the clock and win the game, while simultaneously eliminating the Colts from the playoffs.

+2025

+On April 25, 2025, the Giants exercised the fifth-year option of Thibodeaux's contract.